CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### TEP VLAN Subnets Advertisement into BGP

 ESXi hypervisors build layer 2 overlay tunnels to send Geneve encapsulated traffic over the layer 3 underlay.
-The undelaying IP fabric must be aware of each TEP device in the network.
+The underlying IP fabric must be aware of each TEP device in the network.
 This is done by advertising the local Overlay TEP VLAN (TEP subnet) we created earlier into BGP.

-Use the `redistribute connected` command to inject the directly connected routes into BGP.
+Use the `redistribute connected` command to inject directly connected routes into BGP.
-This command can be used also with filtering to avoid unwanted/unnecessary subnets get into BGP.
-For more information and commands. check {{<kb_link text="Route Filtering and Redistribution" url="cumulus-linux/Layer-3/Routing/Route-Filtering-and-Redistribution/" >}} page.
+This command can be used also with filtering to prevent unwanted routes from being advertised into BGP.
+For more information see the {{<kb_link text="Route Filtering and Redistribution" url="cumulus-linux/Layer-3/Routing/Route-Filtering-and-Redistribution/" >}} documentation.

 {{< tabs "101rr0 ">}}
 {{< tab "NCLU Commands ">}}